To be a catalyst for co-operative developers and professional service providers to foster the social economy through the development of co-operatives.

 As for our governance structure, CoopZone is supported by one part-time administrator and one program director with a Training Program and Marketing committee to support the delivery of CoopZone's Mission.
 Our governance structure is made up of 8 seats, including 5 regional directors (BC, Prairies, Ontario, Quebec, and Atlantic), one Professional Service Provider seat (for the CZ Legal Network), and two at-large directors.

-Meg Ronson is a business succession researcher, junior co-operative developer, and economic development professional.
+Meg Ronson has been CoopZone's Executive Director since 2022 and was previously the Training Program Director for the 2021-2022 academic year.
+She is a social economy researcher, junior co-operative developer, and economic development professional.
 She specializes in community and stakeholder engagement and small business education.
-Meg is currently the Business Manager at the University of Waterloo's Waterloo Institute for Social Innovation and Resilience (WISIR), a role she took after the completion of WISIR's business conversion social innovation lab, Legacy Leadership Lab, for which she was the Project Manager.
+Meg splits her time between CoopZone and her role as Innovation Lab Manager at the University of Waterloo's Waterloo Institute for Social Innovation and Resilience (WISIR).